zedlopez/ifm/Writing with Inform.md

 	if the basket is larger than the thimble ... if the thimble is not larger than the basket ...

 are both true.
-If we also define "huge" and "small", as in the previous section, we also get comparisons "huger than" and "smaller than".
-Note that "huger than" has exactly the same meaning as "larger than": we can use whichever wording seems more natural.
-(For bacilli, for instance, we would probably not say "huger than", even though the meaning would be unambiguous.)
+If we also define `huge` and `small`, as in the previous section, we also get comparisons `huger than` and `smaller than`.
+Note that `huger than` has exactly the same meaning as `larger than`: we can use whichever wording seems more natural.
+(For bacilli, for instance, we would probably not say `huger than`, even though the meaning would be unambiguous.)

 We can also compare two things to see if they share the same value of a property.
-For instance, to go back to the heights example, once we define "tall" and "short", we get that exactly one of the following will be true:
+For instance, to go back to the heights example, once we define `tall` and `short`, we get that exactly one of the following will be true:

 	if Adam is taller than Eve ... if Adam is the same height as Eve ... if Adam is shorter than Eve ...

-Though it will not always seem natural wording, we can use the comparison "the same P as" for any property P which has a value.
+Though it will not always seem natural wording, we can use the comparison `the same P as` for any property P which has a value.
 Do we think "if the basket is the same carrying capacity as the thimble" is good English?
 Maybe, maybe not.
 But we are always at liberty to spell things out in full:

 	if the carrying capacity of the basket is the carrying capacity of the thimble ...